lucanori/dumb-scripts/documents_to_markdown_converter/README.md

 -   `.env.example`: Example environment file for API key configuration.
 -   `input/`: Default directory for input PDF files.
 -   `output/`: Default directory for output Markdown files and images.

+## Performance Benefits

+By using uv instead of pip, you'll experience:
+-   **10-100x faster** dependency installation and resolution
+-   **Improved caching** that reduces redundant downloads
+-   **Better dependency conflict resolution**

+For more information about uv, visit the [official documentation](https://docs.astral.sh/uv/).